nham/math_notes/notes/prob/grimmett.md

 ## sigma-fields are closed under countable intersection
 Using DeMorgan's law, complements, and closure under countable union, you can prove closure under countable intersection.

-The set $\Sigma$ is called the **sample space**, and it contains the possible outcomes off an experiment.
+The set $\Omega$ is called the **sample space**, and it contains the possible outcomes off an experiment.
 A $\sigma$-field is the collection of **events** or subsets of $\Omega$ that we can assign probability to.
 We cannot, in general, assign probability to every subset of $\Omega$, since some sample spaces are too large.
 (Vague, don't really understand.
 Likely some techical reason revealed in measure theory).

 ## Probability measure
 A **measure** on a sigma-field $(\Omega, F)$ is a function $\mu: F \to [0, 1] \subseteq \mathbb{R}$ satisfying